uds-bootcamp/docs/CODE_OF_CONDUCT.md

 ## 2. Scope

-This policy applies to all individuals involved in the bootcamp, including students, instructors, staff, mentors, guest speakers, and partners.
+This policy applies to all individuals involved in the bootcamp, including participants, instructors, staff, mentors, guest speakers, and partners.
 It covers all interactions across bootcamp-affiliated platforms and events, including but not limited to:
 * Video conferencing sessions (e.g., Discord, Zoom, Google Meet)
 * Instant messaging platforms (e.g., Slack, Discord)
 * Collaborative tools (e.g., GitHub, Google Docs)